panates/hixtory/README.md

 ## Motivation

 'hixtory' is design to be a flexible, fast and extensible universal logging library with multiple appenders.
-There is many good logging libraries on the market like `winston` and `log4js`.
+There are many good logging libraries on the market like `winston` and `log4js`.
 Why did we created a new one?
 Answer is simple, they are not enough for our needs.
 We created `hixtory` to use in our enterprise level projects as logging core.

 The key point of `hixtory` is maximum flexibility, which needs by multi modular applications like micro service SaaS servers.